cs1302uga/cs1302-api-app/README.rst

 Deadline Option 3: |deadline3|
 ==============================

-For this deadline, you're required to **include the your final project code** and **update to your deadline file**:``meta/DEADLINE.md``.
+For this deadline, you're required to **include your final project code** and **update to your deadline file**:``meta/DEADLINE.md``.

 1. Update your project's ``meta/DEADLINE.md`` Specific instructions